Skip to main content New gottem — one API for every web scraping vendor.

 Elastic concurrency

-Auto-scales concurrent connections to match your crawl volume.
+Auto-scales concurrent connections to match crawl volume.
 10 pages to 10 million, same code.

 Proxy rotation

-Automatic IP rotation across residential and datacenter proxies.
-Spider selects the optimal proxy type per domain.
+Automatic IP rotation across residential and datacenter pools.
+Spider selects the proxy type per domain.

 Anti-bot bypass

-Handles Cloudflare, Akamai, PerimeterX, and other detection systems.
+Cloudflare, Akamai, PerimeterX, and more.
 Fingerprints rotate per request.

 HTTP caching